arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 @RESTBODYPARAM{trackListPositions,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.

 If set to `true`, then track the value position in arrays for array values.
 For example, when querying a document like `{ attr: [ "valueX", "valueY", "valueZ" ] }`, you need to specify the array element, e.g. `doc.attr[1] == "valueY"`.

 If set to `false`, all values in an array are treated as equal alternatives.
 You don't specify an array element in queries, e.g. `doc.attr == "valueY"`, and all elements are searched for a match.

 @RESTBODYPARAM{parallelism,integer,optional,}
 The number of threads to use for indexing the fields.
+Default: `2`

 @RESTBODYPARAM{inBackground,boolean,optional,}
 This attribute can be set to `true` to create the index